 - Payment to Rahul = 6,10,000 – 35,400 – 6,100 = Rs.
 5,68,500

-- Amazon would deposit TDS of Rs.
-6,100 with the Income Tax Department also file TDS Return Form 26Q
+- Amazon would deposit a TDS of Rs.
+6,100 with the Income Tax Department and will also file a TDS Return in Form 26Q

 - Total Sales = Rs.
 1,18,000